angular/protractor/docs/api.md

 Param | Type | Description
 --- | --- | ---
+locatorOrElement | !(webdriver.Locator&#124;webdriver.By.Hash&#124;Element&#124;
-locatorOrElement | !(webdriver.Locator&#124;Object.&lt;string&gt;&#124;Element) | The locator strategy to use when searching for the element, or the actual DOM element to be located by the server.
+          Function) | The locator to use, or the actual DOM element to be located by the server.